Updated August 2013

 Yoga is a form of physical activity that combines movement with poses and attention to the breath.
 It can improve physical qualities such as strength, flexibility, balance, and endurance.
 It can also reduce stress, anxiety, and depression.
 Many community centers (i.e., YMCA) offer low-cost or free yoga classes.

 T’ai chi is another activity that involves movement and attention to the breath.
 T’ai chi is a low-impact, self-paced system of gentle physical activity and stretching.
-It can reduce stress, improve balance, and foster serenity.
+It can reduce stress, improve balance, and promote calmness.

 - Speak to your health care provider about what types of physical activity are best for you

 - Record your weight and the measurements of your arms, legs, chest, stomach, and hips before starting your exercise program.
-If possible, also check your body composition with a Bio-electrical Impedance Analysis (BIA).
+If possible, also check your body composition (percent body fat and muscle) with a Bio-electrical Impedance Analysis (BIA).
 A BIA can be done by your health care provider or by a fitness trainer at the gym.

 - Set realistic goals for yourself.
 Setting and achieving small, measurable goals is a good way to build toward larger goals.